 Building materials used in multifamily construction– including walls, doors, and locks– must receive a fire resistance rating from an objective research group like Underwriters Labratory (UL).
 Fire resistance rating is defined by how long a material can survive against direct flames.

 Many smart locks, even those regularly used in multifamily properties, do not meet the fire safety requirements in most states.
 This is not only a safety issue, but a regulatory concern depending on your state building code.
 Make sure the smart lock you choose meets your area’s fire code.

 Top Smart Locks for Multifamily

-After reviewing dozens of smart locks on the market, only two met all the requirements we outlined above: Latch and the Schlage Smart Control & NDE Network locks, Latch and Yale Assure locks.
+After reviewing dozens of smart locks for apartments on the market, only a few met all the requirements we outlined above: Schlage Smart Control & NDE Network locks, Latch and Yale Assure locks.